RunestoneInteractive/pythonds/_sources/SortSearch/Hashing.rst

 slot, we skip slots, thereby more evenly distributing the items that have caused collisions.
-This will potentially reduce the clustering that occurs. :ref:`Figure 10 <fig_linearprobing2>` shows the items when collision resolution is done with a “plus 3” probe.
+This will potentially reduce the clustering that occurs. :ref:`Figure 10 <fig_linearprobing2>` shows the items when collision resolution is done with what we will call a “plus 3” probe.
 This means that once a collision occurs, we will look at every third slot until we find one that is empty.